-This student has attended another college or university and plans to transfer credits to and graduate from Southwest.
+This student has attended another college or university and plans to transfer credits to and graduate from Southwest (see Transfer and Transient students on page 32).

-• Transient
+Transient

 This student attends another institution and plans to enroll at Southwest for one or more semesters and then return to the home institution.